Speech-to-Speech

 Gemini Live (30 prebuilt voices)

-- Popular — Puck (Upbeat), Kore (Firm), Charon (Informative), Fenrir (Excitable), Aoede (Breezy)
+A searchable picker grouped by character so the list stays navigable:- Popular — Puck (Upbeat), Kore (Firm), Charon (Informative), Fenrir (Excitable), Aoede (Breezy)

 - Bright & Lively — Zephyr, Autonoe, Laomedeia, Sadachbia, Pulcherrima